maarten-pennings/howto/c64mempart/readme.md

   |   53/54   |  $35/$36  |  FRESPC  |          |
   | **55/56** |**$37/$38**|**MEMSIZ**| progtime |

-The layout pointers tagged _progtime_ in the life cycle column are fixed during the programming phase.
+The layout pointers tagged _progtime_ in the life cycle column are established during the programming phase.
 The layout pointers tagged _runtime_ are updated during the program execution.
 By calling `CLR`, the runtime pointers are initialized by emptying the variables block, the array block, and the heap block.

-## Partition manager
+## Simple partition manager

 My first trial is to replicate Herman's article, but then on the C64.